diekhans/ga4gh-schemas/doc/protocol.md

 - `resume memento` - Resume a transfer at the specified checkpoint, as define by the `memento` object, in data stream.
-The next data object that was or would have been received after in the corresponding `checkpoint` message will be the next data object received on the resume.
+The next data object that was or would have been received after  the corresponding `checkpoint` message will be the next data object received on the stream.
 It will be preceded by the required `dataType` message.
 The same checkpoint may resumed multiple times, as would be required if there was a failure before another `checkpoint` messages is received in the stream.